courros/hnco/README.md

 ### Benchmark

 The purpose is to study the relative performances of a set of algorithms applied to a set of functions.
-Each algorithm is run `num_runs = 20` times on each function.
+Each algorithm is run 20 times on each function.
 Algorithms are ranked according to their median performance (other quartiles are also considered).
 They are ranked first per function then globally.

-- `hnco-benchmark-run.pl`: run the simulation
+- `hnco-benchmark-run.pl`: run the simulations
 - `hnco-benchmark-stat.pl`: collect the results and generate the report

 You will find an example of such an experiment under